-Google clearly states the following: “the number of internal links pointing to a page is a signal to search engines about the relative importance of that page.”
+Google USED to clearly state the following: “the number of internal links pointing to a page is a signal to search engines about the relative importance of that page.”
 Though they have since removed that information that I had linked here.

 Ahrefs.com offers paying members a means of discovering the most linked to (the most powerful) pages on your website.
 In this way, you can discover a way to add useful internal links logically to those highly linked to pages.

 As of April 2015, Google started to reduce the rank of any website that was not mobile-friendly.
 Having addressed this issue on my hobby site too late, I lost a full rank of this website which has been around since 1995 and was ranking quite high.
 So, yup, this IS a ranking factor!